... and you get 25 different answers!

 After you get past the information overload, you will realize that the various points-of-view are in fact, often helpful and inspiring.
-However, you may not agree with everything everyone says, and you may find that you are attracted to certain ‘types’ of horse keeping and riding over others.
-Part of the appeal of the horse world can be in fact that you might find your own niche among a variety of options that matches your wants and needs.
+However, you may not agree with everything everyone says, and you may find that you are attracted to certain 'types' of horse keeping and riding over others.
+Part of the appeal of the horse world is in fact that you can find your own niche among a variety of options that matches your wants and needs.

-The trick is to find a mentor, or instructor, who is willing to take you under their wing for your first few years of horse ownership.
+The trick is to find a mentor, or instructor, who is willing to take you under her wing for your first few years of horse ownership.
 You should find this person to be knowledgeable, competent, honest, and most of all, interested in seeing you progress into becoming a self-sufficient horse owner.
 This person should be willing to explain his or her reasoning and teach you how to make an informed decision among the various options.
-S/he should be willing to listen to other opinions and then capably explain why they either accept or reject that opinion.
+She should be willing to listen to other opinions and then capably explain why she either accepts or rejects that opinion.
 Finally, your mentor should be interested in seeing you grow and meet your own goals.

 Try to stay with that person for some time.
 Switching from coach to coach will only serve to confuse you and cause a disservice to your horse.
-Learn all you can before heading off to “greener pastures” because although it may be tempting to jump on the next (band)wagon, too many differing opinions too early in your understanding of the horse world will cause another well known syndrome: “a little knowledge is a dangerous thing”.
-Beware of thinking that because you learned the tip of the iceberg of some aspect, you understand the topic with any depth.
+Learn all you can before heading off to "greener pastures" because although it may be tempting to jump on the next (band)wagon, too many differing opinions too early in your understanding of the horse world will cause another well known syndrome: "a little knowledge is a dangerous thing".
 Be sure that you stay with the person long enough to have a complete understanding, at least from their perspective.

-There is another part that you must play too – you must read (books and magazines), watch videos, attend clinics and seminars, take courses, and find a good boarding barn and lesson situation that helps you develop the skill you need to be a responsible, educated horse owner.
-In essence, you need to ‘study’.
+There is another part that you must play too - you must read (books and magazines), watch videos, attend clinics and seminars, take courses, and find a good boarding barn and lesson situation that helps you acquire the knowledge you need to be a responsible, educated horse owner.
+In essence, you need to 'study'.
 No one else can do that for you.

 What do you think?